 Those symbols began as a rigid motif, often a carved animal, mounted on a metal or wooden pole.
 We know from both the graffiti of ancient Roman daily life and the writings of Pliny that there were originally five such animals: the wolf, horse, wild boar, minotaur and eagle.

 Others, based on astrological signs also became popular: the bull, capricorn, and lion.
 Each emblem was a symbol of strength, power and good fortune.

 Legions raised by Caesar originally carried a bull emblem.
 Those of Augustus were mostly a capricorn but by far the most popular of the emblems, and even now recognised as a symbol of the power of the Roman Empire, was that of the eagle.

 Shortly before the Christian era it was decreed that the eagle alone be retained as the sole standard at the head of every legion.

 And so it became the standard of the Roman Empire and is still recognised as such today.

 |Replica of an early Roman flag.|

-As the power of the Roman Empire grew the standards themselves became amongst the most important symbols of power in ancient Roman daily life; the sight of them alone would cause fear amongst the enemies.
+As the power of the Roman Empire grew, the standards themselves became amongst the most important symbols of power in ancient Roman daily life.
+The sight of them alone would cause great fear amongst the enemies.

 Consider the almost religious devotion with which soccer fans now follow their club and wear their colours.
 Yet again, modern culture mirrors ancient Roman daily life.